Weak solutions of Moffatt's magnetic relaxation equations: Introduction

-From a mathematical perspective, the analysis of the MRE \eqref{MRE} is quite interesting and challenging.
-On the one hand, the constitutive law \eqref{C-law} together with energy inequality \eqref{en-ineq-def} connotes a yet to be discovered (nonlinear) dissipative mechanism of the magnetic field, see the linearization near $e_1$ in \cite{BFV}.
-Regarding this topic, we consider the propagation of higher-order Sobolev regularity of weak solutions along time evolution.
-In fact, it can be easily seen from estimate \eqref{es-Sobolev} that, in Theorem \ref{Th2} if in addition $B_0\in H^s\,(s>d/2)$ then $B\in L^\infty(0, \infty; H^s)$ and $u\in L^\infty(0, \infty; H^{s-1+2\gamma}).$ Concerning regularity of the pressure and more regularity properties of the weak solutions, see Remark \ref{re-solu}.
-On the other hand, MRE \eqref{MRE} shares some similarities with the incompressible Euler equations \eqref{eq-Euler} in vorticity formulation and its solutions are conjectured asymptotically converge to the steady states of \eqref{eq-Euler} as time diverges.
-In this aspect, Corollary \ref{C1} seems the first result that provide non-trivial explicit limiting profiles in the context of magnetic relaxation problem, which may helps us understand better about Moffatt's magnetic relaxation procedure.
+From a mathematical perspective, the analysis of the MRE \eqref{MRE} is both interesting and challenging.
+On the one hand, the combination of the constitutive law \eqref{C-law} and the energy inequality \eqref{en-ineq-def} suggests the existence of a relaxation mechanism in the magnetic field that has yet to be discovered.
+Regarding this topic, we establish in Corollary \ref{C0} the relaxation of the velocity field for the case that $\gamma\geq \gamma_c$.
+On the other hand, MRE \eqref{MRE} shares some similarities with the incompressible Euler equations \eqref{eq-Euler} in vorticity formulation, and its solutions are conjectured to converge asymptotically to the steady states of \eqref{eq-Euler} as time diverges.
+In this regard, Corollary \ref{C1} seems to be the first result that provides non-trivial explicit limiting profiles in the context of the magnetic relaxation problem.

-After the completion of the current manuscript ( arXiv:2311.18407), we were informed that the global regularity result for the borderline case $\gamma=\gamma_c$ was obtained recently in Bae-Kwon-Shin \cite{BKS23} (arXiv:2310.03255).
-Comparing to their result, the bounds \eqref{Th1-bound}, \eqref{es-2.2-111}, \eqref{es-2.2-000} and Proposition \ref{Prop-criteria} in the present manuscript are new.
-More importantly, the main contribution of our results lies on the existence and uniqueness of weak solutions for any (almost) finite energy initial data.
+After the completion of the current manuscript (arXiv:2311.18407), the author learned that a global well-posedness result for the borderline case $\gamma=\gamma_c$, similar to Proposition \ref{Th1}, had been obtained earlier in Bae-Kwon-Shin \cite[Theorem 2.2]{BKS23} (arXiv:2310.03255).
+The work of Bae–Kwon–Shin primarily focuses on the case of a magnetic field endowed with fractional diffusion, which constitutes a fundamental difference from the present work.
+They also address the case without magnetic diffusion and improve upon the local well-posedness result obtained by Beekie-Friedlander-Vicol \cite{BFV}.
+Compared to their result, the bounds \eqref{Th1-bound}, \eqref{es-2.2-111}, \eqref{es-2.2-000} and Proposition \ref{Prop-criteria} are novel.
+More importantly, Proposition \ref{Th1} serves here only as an intermediate step toward establishing the global existence of almost finite-energy solutions, a result that is non-trivial.